.

 May 26 - 27, 2026 | Mount Saint Vincent University

-In partnership with the Nancy’s Chair in Women’s Studies at MSVU, the Alexa McDonough Institute, Be the Peace Institute & the Violence & Harassment in Politics Working Group, and the PEI Coalition on Women’s Leadership hosted a two-day conference on GBV in leadership across political, academic and advocacy spaces.
+In partnership with the Nancy’s Chair in Women’s Studies at MSVU, the Alexa McDonough Institute, Be the Peace Institute & the Violence & Harassment in Politics Working Group, and the PEI Coalition for Women’s Leadership hosted a two-day conference on GBV in leadership across political, academic and advocacy spaces.

 Some of the topics we explored across the research and lived experiences connected to: